sanjanagoli/tse/querier/DESIGN.md

 5. *update_document_scores*, takes in two counters and adds values from one counter to total counter
 6. *sort_matches*, takes in counter and sorts values based on ascending order after inserting each element into array

+## Major Data Structures

+1. *docscore* will hold documentId and scores
+2. *counters_group* will hold two counters
+3. *index* created by loading in information from *indexFile*
+4. *counters* stores *docId, count* pairs

+## Testing Plan

+1. Test to make sure the program validates command lind input correctly
+	- test case that is not whether directory is produced by crawler
+	- test case of a indexFile that does not exist

+2. Test boundary cases for conjuction operators
+	- operators at beginning
+	- operators at end
+	- operators adjacent

+3. Test boundary cases with bad characters in the middle/end/beginning

+4. Test case with capitalized word (to ensure the word is normalized)

+5. Test case with word that does not exist in the file

+6. Test queries with several spaces in different places

+7. Test various combinations of operator usage, individually and combined